litmuschaos/v1-litmus-docs/docs/node-restart.md

 ### Watch Chaos progress

-- View the status of the nodess as they are subjected to node restart.
+- View the status of the nodes as they are subjected to node restart.

   `watch -n 1 kubectl get nodes`